svt/homebrew-avtools/README.md

 #### Test the pre-built Docker Image

-_**This image is only intended for development and not production usage.
-It contains the taps version of FFmpeg.
+_**This image is only intended for development and certainly not for production usage.
+It contains the taps version of the avtools formulas, and a few other apps like mediainfo.
 Notably, compared to the Formula/ffmpeg-encore does *excludes* the GPL-incompatible library fdk-aac** (but use aac instedI)_

 [avtools-osadl-debian](https://github.com/svt?tab=packages&repo_name=homebrew-avtools),